Guinea Bissau Project Update

 Small Arms and Light Weapons Removal

-Cleared Ground Demining is currently involved in the West Africa Small Arms and Light Weapons removal program, by providing demolition / disposal expertise to the collection program.
+Cleared Ground Demining was involved in the West Africa Small Arms and Light Weapons removal program, by providing demolition / disposal expertise to the collection program.
 This enables collected items to be safely destroyed and prevents the possibility of the items falling back into unsafe hands, this not only enhances the security of communities but also encourages greater peaceful dialogue rather than armed conflict to resolve disputes.